Rolled Breast of Lamb with Leeks and Flageolet

 If the lamb is already rolled, unroll it.
 If it has been secured with butchers elastic bands, save them.
 With the meaty side down and the fatty side up score through the fat in a diagonal pattern the whole length.
 Your butcher will / should do this for you if asked.

 Turn the lamb over.
 Mix the the garlic, tomato, capers, anchovy and couscous together with enough water to make a coarse paste.
 Spread over the lamb, keeping it away from the very edges.
-Roll it up so that the fattiest end ends up on the outside, put the butchers bands back on or tie with string.
-Cook at 120 C (gas mark 1) for three or four hours.
+Roll it up so that the fattiest end finishes on the outside, put the butchers bands back on or tie with string.
+Cook covered in foil at 120 C (gas mark 1) for three or four hours.